xzq715487899/Deep_Learning_Pytorchdatageneration/README.md

 Implement skip connections and other techniques to improve performance.
 Implement a cGAN and compare with an autoencoder.
 Improve on the cGAN by trying one of several techniques to enhance training.

+Due to the file size, the uploaded ipynb file is not run.